AdriMil/FanSpeedControler/README.md

 ### Wiring - Bread board wiring
 Insérer image beard board

+### PCB design
+PCB has been created following guidlines.
+The pcb must be as the same size or smaller than the arduino.
+More the pcb is smaller, less is the 3D printing time.

+### GearBox design
+PCB 3d can be imported on the 3D modeling software.
+Then I can design the 3d gearbox with the exact lenght.

 ## Software :
 The following behavior has been push in the arduino nano :
 1- When the arduino is powered, the full power is send to the fan, green led goes on, other stay off.